joelkuiper/yesparql/README.md

 ```

 In addition to supplying a SPARQL Endpoint URL, you can also supply a TDB `Dataset`.
-The `yesparq.tdb` namespace provides convenience methods for constructing these.
+The `yesparql.tdb` namespace provides convenience methods for constructing these.

 ```clojure
 (require '[yesparql.tdb :as tdb])